 A lot of the sites value is in its ground floor tenancies – on the corner of Collins and Elizabeth streets – both expensive retail thoroughfares in the Melbourne CBD.

-LaSalle Investment has paid a speculated $200 million for the Novotel hotel on Collins Street, and neighbouring Australia on Collins Shopping Centre.
-Thakral Holdings offloaded the assets, after late last month withdrawing two other assets, in Queensland, from sale.
-Those assets were also expected to reap the company about $200 million.
-For LaSalle, the transactionRead more
+LaSalle Investment has paid a speculated $200 million for the Novotel hotel on Collins Street and lower level Australia on Collins Shopping Centre.
+Thakral Holdings offloaded the assets after late last month withdrawing two other investments, in Queensland, from sale.
+Those properties were also expected to reap about $200 million.
+The 260 Collins Street acquisitionsRead more

 ASIAN Pacific Building Corporation has pocketed $12.5 million from the sale of nine city shops, at the ground floor of the Oaks on Collins serviced office and serviced apartment building, at 480 Collins Street.